Blendify/blender-manual/trunk/blender_docs/manual/editors/info/file.rst

    See :doc:`Import/Export </data_system/files/import_export>`.
 External Data
-   External data, like texture images and other resources, can be stored inside the .blend file (packed) or as separate files (unpacked).
+   External data, like texture images and other resources, can be stored inside the blend-file (packed) or as separate files (unpacked).
    Blender keeps track of all unpacked resources via a relative or absolute path.
    See :ref:`pack or unpack external Data <pack-unpack-data>`.